fudgebucket27/PoseidonSharp/README.md

 The included PoseidonConsole project contains some demo code on how to use the library.
 PoseidonTests contains the unit tests for MSTest.

 ## Adding PoseidonSharp to your project
-You can either submodule this repository or add it as a dependency to your project via Nuget Package Manager in Visual Studio with the following command:
+You can either submodule this repository or add it as a dependency to your project via NuGet Package Manager in Visual Studio with the following command:

     Install-Package PoseidonSharp -Version 1.0.0